HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 enabled: true
 items:
   DIAMOND_HELMET:
+    wraps:
       1:
         id: '1' # This has to be for the leather alternative, in this case LEATHER_HELMET
         uuid: 'fire_sword'
         name: '<blue>John Doe <gray>Wrap'
         color: '#ff0000' # This too
         armor-imitation: true # The important part
 ```

 > **Note**: Did you know that you can add as many wraps in a Wrap File as you want?